litehelpers/cordova-sqlite-evplus-ext-legacy-build-free/README.md

 - <cite><a href="https://developer.apple.com/library/mac/documentation/General/Conceptual/iCloudDesignGuide/Chapters/iCloudFundametals.html">iCloudFundamentals in Mac Developer Library iCloud Design Guide</a>
 </blockquote>

-### More information about iCloud backup
+### To disable iCloud backup

-There are two ways iCloud backup is configured:
+~~There are two ways~~ iCloud backup is configured:
-- For each app, iCloud backup is configured in `config.xml` **and is enabled by default** (which I think is wrong) as documented at: https://cordova.apache.org/docs/en/5.1.1/guide/platforms/ios/config.html
+- ~~For each app, iCloud backup is configured in `config.xml` **and is enabled by default** (which I think is wrong) as documented at: https://cordova.apache.org/docs/en/5.1.1/guide/platforms/ios/config.html~~
 - In this plugin, the database is stored in the `Documents` subdirectory by default, which is backed up to iCloud.
-You can use the `location` option in `sqlitePlugin.openDatabase()` to store the database in a subdirectory that is *NOT* backed up to iCloud.
+You can use the `location` option in `sqlitePlugin.openDatabase()` to store the database in a subdirectory that is *NOT* backed up to iCloud _as described below_.

-Unless you want your app to use iCloud backup for some reason, it is recommended to turn it off as documented in: https://cordova.apache.org/docs/en/5.1.1/guide/platforms/ios/config.html
+~~Unless you want your app to use iCloud backup for some reason, it is recommended to turn it off as documented in: https://cordova.apache.org/docs/en/5.1.1/guide/platforms/ios/config.html~~

-I raised [Cordova bug CB-9830](https://issues.apache.org/jira/browse/CB-9830) to disable iCloud backup by default in `config.xml`.
+~~I raised [Cordova bug CB-9830](https://issues.apache.org/jira/browse/CB-9830) to disable iCloud backup by default in `config.xml`.~~

 ## Status